katmh/point-theme/_drafts/2019-11-22-example-draft.md

 title: Example draft
 ---

 This is an example of a draft.
-Drafts don't appear on the website's blog.
+Drafts don't appear on the website's projects.